jlangr/library2020/README.md

 # library_full

-This source base requires JDK 8.
+This source base requires JDK 11 or later.

 Please don't hesitate to contact me at jeff @ langrsoft.com if you have any problems.